Spring Garden Revival

 Soil Testing & Preparation Requirements for Marblehead's Glacial Till Soils

-Marblehead’s soils are predominantly glacial till, sandy outwash, and marine clay, with a naturally acidic pH of 5.5-6.5.
-Before seeding, submit a sample to the UMass Soil and Plant Nutrient Testing Laboratory to determine nutrient needs and pH.
-Use the USDA Web Soil Survey to identify local soil types and drainage.
-To raise pH to the optimal 6.5-7.0, apply 50-100+ lbs per 1000 sq ft of lime.
-Incorporate 2-4 inches of compost into the top 6-8 inches of soil to improve structure and fertility.
-Relieve compaction by aerating or tilling to 4-6 inches.
-Always contact Dig Safe (811) at least 72 hours before any soil disturbance to mark underground utilities.
+Marblehead’s soils are predominantly glacial till, with areas of sandy outwash, rocky shallow soils, and marine clay, as identified by the USDA Web Soil Survey.
+These soils typically have an acidic pH (5.5-6.5), requiring lime application (50-100+ lbs per 1000 sq ft) to raise pH to the optimal 6.5-7.0 range for turfgrass.
+Before seeding, submit a sample to the UMass Soil and Plant Nutrient Testing Laboratory for analysis.
+Incorporate 2-4 inches of compost into the top 6-8 inches of soil to improve fertility and structure.
+Relieve compaction by aerating or tilling to a depth of 4-6 inches.
+Always contact Dig Safe (811) at least 72 hours before any soil disturbance to ensure underground utility safety.

-Marblehead is located in USDA Zone 6b, requiring cool-season grasses adapted to local conditions.
+Marblehead is located in USDA Zone 6b, with cool, humid summers and cold winters.
 The UMass Extension Turf Program recommends the following seed mixes:

 • Full Sun: 40% Kentucky bluegrass, 35% perennial ryegrass, 25% tall fescue